-Indian Idol 10 Grand Finale: Salman Ali Wins The Trophy; Ankush Baradwaj Bags Second Place
+Indian Idol 10 Grand Finale: Salman Ali Wins The Trophy; Ankush Bharadwaj Bags Second Place

 TRENDING ON ONEINDIA

 The biggest singing reality show Indian Idol 10 is coming to an end.
-The show which initially received lot of flak from the viewers, gradually won their hearts, all thanks to the amazing singing talents - the contentants on the show.
-As it is said, all good things come to an end, so is this season!
+The show which initially received a lot of flak from the viewers gradually won their hearts, all thanks to the amazing singing talents.
+As it is said, all good things come to an end, so will this season!
 The grand finale of the show is happening today (December 23).
-The judges, contestants and even the host will be giving a rocking and never seen before performances.
+The judges, contestants and even the host will be giving a rocking and never-seen-before performances.

 The special guests of the finale were Zero actors Shahrukh khan, Katrina Kaif and Anushka Sharma.
-Super Dancer chapter 3's Shilpa Shetty and Geeta Kapoor also graced the show.
-The top five contestants - Nitin Kumar, Salman Ali, Ankush Bharadwaj, Neelanjana Ray and Vibhor Parashar.
+Super Dancer Chapter 3's Shilpa Shetty and Geeta Kapoor also graced the show.
+The top five contestants of this season are Nitin Kumar, Salman Ali, Ankush Bharadwaj, Neelanjana Ray and Vibhor Parashar.
 Check out the live updates of the show.

-Vishal’s Rocking Performance; SRK, Kat & Anushka Enter With Trophy
+Vishal’s Rocking Performance; SRK, Kat & Anushka Enter With The Trophy

-Vishal Dadlani gives a rocking performance.
-Shahrukh Khan, Katrina and Anushka enter the sets along with the Indian Idol 10 trophy.
-Manish Paul introduces to the guests.
-Shahrukh praises the contestants and says he is glad to present the trophy.
-Manish informs that voting lines are open and they can vote logging on to Sony LIV App.
+# Shahrukh Khan, Katrina and Anushka enter the sets along with the Indian Idol 10 trophy.

 Vibhor Performs With Alka Yagnik

 Vibhor Parashar performs with Alka Yagnik.
 They perform for 'Agar Tum Saath Ho'.
-Vibhor performed for 'Dili Wali Girlfriend', 'Bareli wale jhumke'.
+Vibhor also performed for 'Dili Wali Girlfriend' and 'Bareli wale jhumke'.
 Katrina Kaif praises his performance.

 Nitin Steals The Show

-Nitin Kumar makes a rocking entry and performs for ‘Jhoom barabar jhoom', ‘Tharki Chokr' Sudesh Wadkar performs with Nitin to the song ‘Megha re Megha re' and ‘Sapne mein milti hai'.
+Nitin Kumar makes a rocking entry and performs for ‘Jhoom barabar jhoom' and ‘Tharki chokr'.
+He also performs with Sudesh Wadkar to the song ‘Megha re Megha re' and ‘Sapne mein milti hai'.

-Nitin tells he is ‘tagda' fans of Shahrukh.
-He also tells that he is a fan of Anushka and Katrina.
+Nitin tells Manish that he is ‘tagda' fan of Shahrukh.
+He also adds that he is a fan of Anushka and Katrina.
 Manish and Nitin are seen sharing some fun moments and making everyone laugh.
-Katrina calls him a true rockstar.
+Katrina calls Nitin a true rockstar.

 SRK Teaches Nitin Some Steps!

-Shahrukh teaches Nitin how to propose a girl (Naaz) with his dialogue ‘Tere ankhon ki namkeen mastiyan'.
+Shahrukh teaches Nitin how to propose to a girl (Naaz) with his dialogue ‘Tere ankhon ki namkeen mastiyan'.
 Nitin forgets the lines and SRK makes fun of him.
-SRK also teaches step ‘Gerua' to Nitin.
-SRK gives open challenge to Nitin for a dance.
-Nitin's dance moves make everyone laugh.
+SRK also teaches the steps of ‘Gerua' to Nitin.
+The superstar gives an open challenge to Nitin for a dance.
+Nitin's dance moves surprise everyone and they laugh.

-Maniesh Gets Emotional
+Manish Gets Emotional

-The judge Javed Ali performs for ‘ishqzaade', ‘Sanu ek pal chain na ave', ‘kun faya kun'.
+The judge Javed Ali performs for ‘ishqzaade', ‘Sanu ek pal chain na ave', and ‘Kun faya kun'.

-AV is shown of Maniesh's story - about his struggle.
-His wife Sanyukta talks about his dream.
-Maniesh and others on the sets get emotional and are in tears, the judges hug him.
-Maniesh thanks everyone and the judges say that they will miss the show.
-Manish thanks his brother, Vivek.
+Vishal Dadlani shows a special video narrating the life story of host Manish Paul.
+Manish's wife Sanyukta talks about his dreams.
+Manish and others on the sets get emotional and are in tears, and the judges hug him.
+Manish thanks everyone and the judges say that they will miss the show.
+He thanks his elder brother Vivek.

 Ankush Pays Tribute To Laxmikant-Pyarelal Ji

-Ankush Baradwaj pays tribute to Laxmikant-Pyarelal ji.
-He performs for ‘Na jaa ab kahi ab na jaa' ‘Jumma chumma' and ‘Om shanti om'.
-He takes Kat and Anushka on a drive and sings ‘Mere naam tu'.
-SRK stops Ankush and he takes over!
+Ankush Bharadwaj pays tribute to Laxmikant-Pyarelal ji.
+He performs for ‘Na jaa ab kahi ab na jaa', ‘Jumma chumma' and ‘Om shanti om'.
+As Ankush goes on a drive with Katrina and Anushka, Manish and SRK act as traffic police and stop him.

-Maniesh Paul’s ‘Damakedar’ Performance
+Manish Paul’s ‘Damakedar’ Performance

 Kiku Sharda

 Kiku Sharda enters the sets as Santa Claus.
-Both Kiku and Maniesh make everyone laugh!
+Both Kiku and Manish make everyone laugh!
 Kiku reveals the reason for his appearance.
-He makes announcement of The Kapil Sharma Show that will be aired from coming Saturday.

-Kiku Sharda enters the sets as Santa Claus.
-Both Kiku and Maniesh make everyone laugh!
-Kiku reveals the reason for his appearance.
-He makes announcement of The Kapil Sharma Show that will be aired from coming Saturday.
+He makes an announcement of The Kapil Sharma Show that will be aired from next Saturday.

-SRK Praises Neelanjana; Maniesh Makes Katrina Sing
+SRK Praises Neelanjana; Manish Makes Katrina Sing

-Neelanjana performs for ‘Moh moh ke dhage', ‘Manwa laage' and ‘Ghoomar'.
+Neelanjana sings ‘Moh moh ke dhage', ‘Manwa laage' and ‘Ghoomar'.
 She also performs with Bappi Lahiri to the song ‘Oh la laa'.
-Shahrukh, Anushka and Katrina praises Neelanjana and wish her the best.
-Maniesh asks Katrina to sing, and all the four of them, SRK, Kat, Anushka and Maniesh sing.
+Shahrukh, Anushka and Katrina praise Neelanjana and wish her the best.
+Manish asks Katrina to sing, and all the four of them, SRK, Kat, Anushka and Manish sing.

 Salman Ali Performs With Javed Ali